Conflicts of Interest

 - You must always follow P&G’s policy on External Party Gifts, Meals and Entertainment and also respect and adhere to customer or supplier policies that may not permit the acceptance of gifts or entertainment.

 If you are ever uncertain about the appropriateness of a gift or entertainment, you should talk to your manager, Legal or the Ethics & Compliance Office.

 You must comply with P&G’s Anti-Bribery policy when giving gifts or business entertainment to Non-US government officials.
 Some countries prohibit this entirely, no matter the amount.
-For example, you must not offer any gifts of value, including meals or products, to members of the U.S. Congress or their staffs.
-See also the “No Bribery” section.
+For example, there are strict rules around offering gifts of any value, including meals or products, to members of the U.S. Congress or their staffs.

 You must be cautious when giving or receiving gifts or entertainment from anyone who does business with P&G.